Optimal Impedance Matching and Quantum Limits of Electromagnetic Axion and Hidden-Photon Dark Matter Searches: Priors-Driven Scan Optimization

-We define in detail a ``log uniform'' search.
-The log-uniform search assumes that dark matter is uniformly likely, on a logarithmic scale, to be anywhere in the search band.
-Under this assumption, and limiting our attention to the results for a quantum-limited amplifier in Section \ref{sssec:SNR_QLA}, we maximize the value function for a single-moded reactive detector.
-In performing the optimization, we hold fixed the characteristics of the signal source, e.g. the pickup inductance $L_{\rm PU}$, the pickup coupled volume $V_{\rm PU}$, and the resistance $R(\nu)$.
-The maximization is subject to the Bode-Fano criterion \cite{bode1945network,fano1950theoretical}, which constrains the match between a complex impedance (the signal source) and a real impedance (the amplifier input).
-For a resonator, we find that the matching network is parametrized by the resonance frequency $\nu_{r}$ as well as the coupling coefficient $\xi=Q_{\rm int}/Q_{\rm cpl}$ \cite{castellanos2008amplification}.
-Holding the resonance frequency and internal quality factor fixed, we maximize the value function with respect to $\xi$ (which is equivalent to maximizing with respect to $Q_{\rm cpl}$, which may be varied by changing the coupling capacitance in our circuit model).
-Our result are readily interpreted in the context of noise matching and backaction, introduced in Section \ref{sec:intro}.
-We find that the optimized resonator matching network is close to the limit dictated by the Bode-Fano constraint.
-This establishes a one-pole resonator as a near-ideal technique for single-moded dark-matter detection.
-(As explored in Section \ref{sssec:BF_evade}, the claim comes with some caveats associated with the limitations of the Bode-Fano criterion and the use of multiple receiver circuits.)
+We optimize single-pole resonant matching networks for a log-uniform search and compare the result to the limit dictated by the Bode-Fano criterion.
+We find that the matching network is completely parametrized by the resonance frequency $\nu_{r}$ as well as the coupling coefficient $\xi=Q_{\rm int}/Q_{\rm cpl}$\cite{pozar2012microwave}.
+Holding the resonance frequency fixed, we maximize the value function with respect to $\xi$.
+Our results are readily interpreted in the context of amplifier noise-matching and measurement backaction.
+We find that the optimized resonant matching network is close to the Bode-Fano limit.
+An analogous result is found for detectors coupled capacitively to the dark-matter signal and for background AC magnetic fields.
+We thus establish the single-pole resonator as the near-ideal, single-moded technique for dark-matter detection.
+(As explored in Section \ref{sssec:BF_evade}, the claim comes with some caveats associated with the limitations of the Bode-Fano criterion and the use of multi-moded receivers.)
 Because a resonator is a near-ideal matching network for a log-uniform search, as well as most other conceivable priors, we focus hereafter on scanning resonant searches.

 We also briefly consider the optimization for validating a candidate signal that has been found in a previous search.
 This result, though different from the log-uniform search, is also closely related to the concept of noise matching.